 The Coliseum opened during the 1922 CNE.
 Although it was a year later than planned due to construction delays, the inaugural Royal Winter Fair in 1922 was hugely successful.
 General admission cost 25¢, and attendance exceeded expectations.

 The Cattle, Sheep, Swine & Judging Pavilions

-Also clad with yellow brick, the Cattle, Swine and former Sheep Pavilions were highlighted with sculpted stone roundels that showed their respective animal head and laurel leaves.
+Also clad with yellow brick, the Cattle, Swine and former Sheep Pavilions were highlighted with sculpted stone roundels showing their respective animal heads and laurel leaves.

 R.C.A.F.
 Recruitment Centre